Honeycomb and bees near hemp plants for canna bees honey

 Unique Qualities Compared to Regular Honey

 This honey variant offers earthy, herbal notes that differ from the floral sweetness of standard honey.
-Tasters describe hints of pine and citrus layered over classic flavors, creating a more complex tasting experience.
-The texture often feels creamier on the palate, thanks to natural wax particles that remain suspended in the liquid.
-In some batches, subtle spice undertones emerge, reflecting the hemp cultivar’s own character.
+Tasters describe hints of pine and citrus layered over classic flavors.
+The texture often feels creamier on the palate.
+Nutritionally, it contains the same antioxidants and enzymes found in raw honey, along with trace cannabinoids and terpenes.

 The Function of Cannabis in Honey Production